Updated July 3, 2023

 3. name attribute

-The name attribute is used to jump or navigate to some point on the page this can be useful when we have a VRU large page with so many contents.
-This helps to save user finding and time without scrolling.
+The name attribute is used to jump or navigate to some point on the page; this can be useful when we have a significant VRU page with so much content.
+This helps to save user findings and time without scrolling.
 Syntax below:

 <a name="to end"></a> or

-In this e simply click to go to the end of the page without scrolling down.
+In this, we click to go to the end of the page without scrolling down.

-This browser will identify the section but we need to use (#) with the name attribute.
+This browser will identify the section, but we must use (#) with the name attribute.

 <a href="otherpage.html#title">Link your text</a>

-By this, we can refer to the “title “of some another page internally.
-Here also (#) needs to be used at the end of the address of the page.
+By this, we can internally refer to the “title “of some other page.
+Here also, (#) must be used at the end of the page’s address.

-- Unvisited links: Standard browser default color for the unvisited links are blue and underlined.
+- Unvisited links: Standard browser default colors for the unvisited links are blue and underlined.

 - Visited links: These are purple and underlined.

-But we can also provide our custom colors to link using below syntax.
-We can follow this different type to provide color to our link.
-But we are using inline CSS here if you want you can also create external CSS.
+But we can also provide our custom colors to link using the below syntax.
+We can follow this different type to give color to our link.
+But we are using inline CSS here; you can also create external CSS if you want.